Tuesday, April 21, 2026

 That is the bridge between generative AI and operational reliability.

 The runtime behavior itself worked once the defects were understood.
-The main blockers were not the idea of the automation, but the platform and codegen issues uncovered during execution.
+The main blockers were not the automation idea, but the platform and codegen issues uncovered during execution.

 And that is exactly why this kind of workflow is useful: it doesn’t just solve support problems, it helps expose product and platform gaps that teams can actually fix.